 If the climber falls, the belayer simply holds them where they are – the friction from the rope running through the belay device makes it easy to hold their weight.

-Once the climber is at the top (or if they've just had enough and it's too hard!) then the belayer lowers them back to the ground by letting the rope slide through the belay device under control.
+Once the climber is at the top (or if they just want to come down at any point), the belayer lowers them back to the ground by letting the rope slide through their belay device under control.

 Lead Climbing: How It Works

-The belayer attaches their belay device on the rope next to the climber.
+The climber ties in to one end of the rope.
+The belayer attaches their belay device to the rope next to the climber.

 The climber clips the rope into quickdraws on their way up the climb.

-The belayer will need to switch between feeding rope out and taking it in, depending on whether the climber is below or above the quickdraw.
+The belayer switches between feeding rope out and taking it in, depending on whether the climber is below or above a quickdraw.

-If the climber falls, the belayer holds the fall via the rope running through the top quickdraw.
+If the climber falls, the belayer holds the fall via the rope running through the highest quickdraw.

 When the climber reaches the top, they clip the rope through the top anchor.